 - Balancing activities: 3 times a week

-150 minutes of exercise might sound like a lot, but you can break it into smaller chunks over the week.
-If you take three 10-minute walks Monday through Friday, you would reach this goal!
-And things like walking from the subway or a walk at lunch totally count toward this overall total.
+A hundred and fifty minutes of exercise might sound like a lot, but you can break it into smaller chunks spread out over the week.
+For example, you could reach this goal by taking three 10-minute walks Monday through Friday!
+And activities like walking to and from the subway or taking a walk at lunch count toward your overall total.

-If you are recently recovering from an injury, illness, or surgery, you may feel like physical activity isn’t something you can do right now — but Rehabilitation Therapy might be able to help.
-A VNS Health rehab therapist can help you or your loved one achieve your health goals, whether that’s better balance, buttoning your shirt, or walking to your mailbox.
+If you are recovering from a recent injury, illness, or surgery, you may feel like physical activity isn’t something you can do right now — but rehabilitation therapy might be able to help.
+A VNS Health rehab therapist can help you or your loved one achieve your health goals, whether that’s improving your balance, buttoning your shirt, or walking to your mailbox.

-As you age, there are many people on your team who can help you be your best — and your healthiest.
-This includes the doctors, nurses, and other providers on your care team.
-From getting to a follow-up appointment with a specialist to attending your annual wellness exam with your primary care provider, keeping those appointments can help you stay on top of your health — and manage any health issues as they come up.
+As you age, various people on your health care team can help you be your best — and your healthiest — including doctors, nurses, and other providers.
+From getting to a follow-up appointment with a specialist to attending your yearly wellness exam with your primary care provider, keeping your appointments can help you stay on top of your health and take care of any issues as they come up.

-Protecting your health may also include getting routine vaccinations, like for the flu, shingles, or COVID-19.
+Protecting your health may also include getting routine vaccinations, such as for the flu, shingles, and COVID-19.

-Flu season tends to peak between October and February, and your flu shot will take 2 weeks to begin protecting you, so it’s best to get yours earlier rather than later — but it’s still worth getting your flu shot later in the season even if you didn’t get it first thing in October.
+Flu season tends to peak between October and February.
+Because your flu shot will take 2 weeks to begin protecting you, it’s best to get your shot earlier rather than later.
+However, it’s still worth getting it later in the season even if you didn’t get it in the fall.

-Getting your flu vaccine can help you stay healthy — protecting yourself and your loved ones from getting sick
+Getting your flu vaccine can help to protect you and your loved ones from getting sick.